 The passion for creating music is deeply imprinted in the identity of Zsaris Mendioro.
 An artist of many instruments, she refused to put herself in a box as she put on several hats: singer-songwriter, music arranger, live loop artist, music producer, and beatboxer.
-Everything that she has in her armory of skills are a testament that an individual’s potential knows no bounds as long as you put your heart and soul into your craft.
+Everything that she has in her armory of skills is a testament that an individual’s potential knows no bounds as long as you put your heart and soul into your craft.

 The Filipina artist emerged as the grand winner of the Mossimo Music Summit in 2015.
 From then on, her music entered the streaming-sphere full steam; singing rhythmic confessions of life and love paired with atmospheric melodies.
 Countless artists have made their mark on a global scale, and Zsaris knows that unwavering determination is a big part of the formula to create a similar destiny.